HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 | `payload`             | REQUIRED     | object | The message content as specified by the `messageType` of the request message.
 See [below](#response-payload). |
 {:.grid}

+In addition to sending Web Messaging Responses to the app, the EHR MAY also send "unsolicited" requests to the app, omitting  a `responseToMessageId` property.
+The semantics of such requests are are implementation-specific.
 #### Response Payload
 The response message `payload` properties will vary based on the request `messageType`.
 See message types below for details.